ABA Chelsea Rare Book Fair 2018

 All stands will be of agreed design.
 Exhibitors wishing to incorporate other furniture, decoration or equipment must make a request to the Fair Manager in writing, and install such items only subject to receipt of written approval.

-Glass exhibition cases may NOT be used at the Chelsea Book Fair.
+Glass exhibition cases may NOT be used at the Chelsea Old Town Hall.

 Exhibitors agree to arrange displays and any other materials in such a manner as not to block the aisles or disturb exhibits, exhibitors in adjacent stands or visitors, either physically or visually.